cycleplatform/docs-portal/docs/infrastructure/servers/settings.md

 3. Currently, there are two ways a user can reconfigure a server.
 They are covered in more detail below.
 4. Server delete form.
 Using force delete will tell Cycle to forcibly delete the server regardless of instances deployed.

-:::caution Containers.Lock
+:::caution Locked Containers
 The container lock setting can cause force delete to fail.
+If a user tries to delete a server, on which a container has lock set to true
 :::

 ## Reconfigure Server